MJWootton-Research/Macchiato/README.md

 > scoop install graphviz
 ````

+It may also be necessary to run the command `dot -c` with administrative privileges to complete the process.

 It is also possible to download an installer from Graphviz's website.
 This continues to be available as a legacy option, in which case the directory containing the executable `dot.exe` must be manually specified as the value of the `docLoc` parameters.
 This method is not recommended.

 #### MacOS